 The Company makes payments to certain diagnostic services customers for distinct services that approximate fair value for those services.
-These costs are classified as Diagnostic Service Costs within operating expenses in the accompanying statement of operations.
 Such services include specimen collection, the collection and delivery of insurance and patient information necessary for billing and collection, logistics services, as well as other information requirements.
-Diagnostic services cost of revenue includes all costs incurred in connection with the company operated laboratories including reagent and other raw material costs, direct and indirect labor and other laboratory facility overhead (see Note 14, Segment Information).
+Consideration associated with specimen collection services is classified in cost of revenues and the remaining costs are classified as diagnostic expenses within operating expenses in the accompanying statement of operations.
+Diagnostic services cost of revenue includes specimen collection payments to customers and other costs incurred in connection with the company operated laboratories, including reagent and other raw material costs, direct and indirect labor and other laboratory facility overhead (see Note 14, Segment Information).